Veronica scores to put Mexico in the Women's World Cup Finals!

 Q: Who are the best players you have played against.
 Where did you get your toughest competition

-A: Gary, Simon and Carine Ireland.
-Chris Sullivan.
-Aya Miyama, Homare Sawa from Japan.
-France National team.
-My toughest competition was playing on the tennis courts or small-sided games at a field against my coaches and older players.
-I hardly ever touched the ball.
+A: Aya Miyama, Homare Sawa from Japan and the France National team.
+My toughest competition was playing on the tennis courts or small-sided games at a field against my coaches Gary, Simon and Carine Ireland and Chris Sullivan and older players when i was younger.
+I hardly ever touched the ball because i couldntget ti.
 My team would have more players and if we finally did get the ball we would be so happy if we could connect one pass.

 Q: You train with the kids at PSV Union, some of whom are very young.
 You and Carine do amazing things on the field vs the girls but do you get anything out of the games?
 How do you improve with younger players?

-Veronica has traveled to China, South Korea, Canada, Mexico, Brazil, Germany, Martinique, Seweden, Colombia, Cyprus playing in the CONCACAF Olympic and World Cup Qualifiers, World Cup, Peace Cup and Pan Amn Games.
+Veronica has traveled to China, South Korea, Canada, Mexico, Brazil, Germany, Martinique, Seweden, Colombia, Cyprus playing in the CONCACAF Olympic and World Cup Qualifiers, World Cup (Canada & Germany), Peace Cup and Pan Am Games.

 Veronica playing against Canada

 You could win $5,000!
 Plus, help us win a VIP Theater Takeover for our members.
 ENTER NOW